MaartenGr/BERTopic/docs/faq.md

 in your documents.
 You can often see this when you have many `-1` topics, which is actually not a topic but a category of outliers.

-## **Why are the probabilities not calculated?**
+## **How do I calculate the probabilities of all topics in a document?**
-Although it is possible to calculate the probabilities, the process of doing so is quite computationally inefficient and might significantly increase the computation time.
+Although it is possible to calculate all the probabilities, the process of doing so is quite computationally inefficient and might significantly increase the computation time.
 To prevent this, the probabilities are not calculated as a default.
 In order to calculate, you will have to set `calculate_probabilities` to True: